 There are several items to have in your dog’s bug-out bag to keep them physically and medically safe.

 Your dog must have an extra leash, a durable leash.
 Avoid the collapsible ones; your dog could break them.

 Include an additional collar and set of dog tags.
 Make sure your name, phone number, and any relevant vaccination information is on the tags.
 Your dog should not be without its collar and dog tags.

-Your dog has medication that should be taken regularly, so make sure to pack it in their bug out bag.
-These include monthly flea and tick medicine, heartworm medication, and any other specialized medication (such as insulin) they make be taking.
-Make sure the medication is current and there is enough of it.
+Your dog has medication that should be taken regularly, so be sure to pack it in their bug-out bag.
+These medications can include monthly flea and tick medicine, heartworm medication, or any other specialized medication (such as insulin) they make be taking.
+Make sure the medication is current, and there is enough of it.

 Your dog is not merely a pet.
 They are a part of your family; they can be an asset in a survival situation, especially if you are prepared and condition them to eat freeze-dried dog food and become familiar with the bug-out experience.